winglang/wing/docs/06-contributors/999-rfcs/2023-04-16-website-resource.md

 > Implementing the website resource following the [SDK spec](../../04-reference/wingsdk-spec.md#website).

 <!--
-This RFCs have 3 sections: Requirements -> Design -> Implementation.
+This RFC has 3 sections: Requirements -> Design -> Implementation.
 We intentionally start with *Design* since it is a great way to introduice the feature to readers.
 -->